I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "We taught them that stuff!"
 Wen said.

 "The hell you did!
 You taught them for a little while a lot of months ago!
 Don't try to take Kimmie's credit!"
 Shego growled and slapped her little brothers in the backs of their heads.
+Kim did not even bother pointing out that she was very skeptical any teaching went on with the Wegos while they were on vacation.

 "You're a good teacher to get so much out of those children," Isabel said to Kim.